Kacy is a veteran of three Designlab courses—Design 101, UX Research, and currently UX Academy—her investment in learning a new skill has paid off.

 Just do it!
 One of the reasons I chose Designlab was its affordability.
 I couldn’t find anything else that was as high of quality and as affordable as Designlab.
 I’ve always felt like my mentors and the staff at Designlab truly care about helping me succeed.

-Check out more of Kacy’s work on her portfolio site and check out her career progression on LinkedIn.
 If you’re interested in a career switch like Kacy, check out Designlab’s new UX Academy that has a career focused curriculum.